jAnubhav/Py-Sudoku/README.md

 # Sudoku
 A classy sudoku game made using python tkinter.

 Sudoku is a game of numbers.
-You need to fill every row, column and box with numbers between 1-9.
+It requires all the boxes in the grid to be filled with the numbers from 1 to 9 satisfying the condition that no number is repeated within a row or column.

 ### Initially
 The sudoku made by me looks like this: